WPP-Public/akqa-nz-silverstripe-cacheinclude/README.md

 ##Installation

-To install drop the `heyday-cacheinclude` directory into your SilverStripe root and run `/dev/build?flush=1`.
+To install drop the `silverstripe-cacheinclude` directory into your SilverStripe root and run `/dev/build?flush=1`.

 ##How to use